-e.g. The school will take into account Mar v's CF and will focus on 'hest nossible attendance' rather than 100% attendance c.g.
-The solicer will take the account ivial y 5 OI dilid Will 100d5 OII bost possible attelladile ratifici tilari 10070 attoridarioc.
+e.g. The school will take into account Mary's CF and will focus on 'best possible attendance' rather than 100% attendance.

 Communication

 Communication between the school, parents and the CF team is essential to ensure a child with CF has the best possible experience at school.